c-susan/azure_intro_assessment/README.md

 <br>

 ### **Contents**
-This repo contains the following:
+This repo contains the following files:
++ Readme.md: Provides and overview of the assignment.
-+ Azure Dashboard Screenshot.png File: A screenshot of my Azure Daashboard, demonstrating my registration and login into Azure.
++ Azure Dashboard Screenshot.png: A screenshot of my Azure Daashboard, demonstrating my registration and login into Azure.
-+ azure.md File: A markdown file containming my responses for the assignent.
++ azure.md: A markdown file containming my responses for the assignent.